Ulnar collateral ligament injury of the elbow: Diagnosis

 In most cases, a physician will diagnose an ulnar collateral ligament injury using a patient's medical history and a physical examination that includes a valgus stress test.
 The valgus stress test is performed on both arms and a positive test is indicated by pain on the affected arm that is not present on the uninvolved side.
 Physicians often use imaging techniques such as ultrasound, x-rays and magnetic resonance imaging or arthroscopic surgery to aid with making a proper diagnosis.

 Classification

 A slow and chronic deterioration of the ulnar collateral ligament can be due to repetitive stress acting on the ulna.
 At first, pain can be bearable and can worsen to an extent where it can terminate an athlete's career.
 The repetitive stress placed on the ulna causes microtears in the ligament resulting in the loss of structural integrity over time.
+The ulnar collateral ligament has three bands: anterior, posterior, and transverse.
+The anterior band is the primary stabilizer against valgus stress, particularly during the late cocking and early acceleration phases of throwing.

 The acute rupture is less common compared to the slow deterioration injury.
 The acute rupture occurs in collisions when the elbow is in flexion such as that in a wrestling match or a tackle in football.
 The ulnar collateral ligament distributes over fifty percent of the medial support of the elbow.
 This can result in an UCL injury or a dislocated elbow causing severe damage to the elbow and the radioulnar joints.